cawoodm/powowshell/README.md

 * `pow run <pipeline>`: Run a pipeline
 * `pow run <pipeline> -Trace -Verbose`: Run a pipeline with verbose output and each step's output logged to trace directory
 * `pow run <pipeline> @params`: Run a pipeline passing in parameters (using splatting)
-* `pow clean <pipeline>`: Delete a built pipeline (i.e. all .ps1 files and the trace\ subdirectory)
+* `pow clean <pipeline>`: Delete a built pipeline (i.e. all .ps1 files and the trace/ subdirectory)
 * `pow inspect <path to component .ps1>`: Inspects a component (TODO: validate, check and test component)
 * `pow components <path to components directory>`: List components in a folder

 ## POW Command Examples

 Run a pipeline, passing in parameters
-`pow run .\examples\pipeline1 "@{DataSource='.\data\names.txt'}"`
+`pow run ./examples/pipeline1 "@{DataSource='./data/names.txt'}"`

 ## Workspaces
 You may have several projects which you can organize into folders called "workspaces".
-Each workspace should contain one components\ subdirectory and a subdirectory for each of your pipelines.
+Each workspace should contain one components/ subdirectory and a subdirectory for each of your pipelines.
-PowowShell comes with an examples\ folder - let's define that as our current workspace:
+PowowShell comes with an examples/ folder - let's define that as our current workspace:
-`pow workspace examples`
+`pow workspace ./examples`
 If we do this, we'll save some typing because we can now type:
 `pow inspect !mycomponent`
 instead of
-`pow inspect .\examples\components\mycomponent.ps1`
+`pow inspect ./examples/components/mycomponent.ps1`
-Make sure that you run

 ## PowerShell